How Should I Treat My Symptoms?

 Your doctor may suggest:

-- Acetaminophen, the preferred treatment for fever, aches and pains of flu and colds during pregnancy.
+- Acetaminophen, the preferred treatment for fever, aches, and pains

-- Pseudoephedrine, the decongestant may be helpful for some people.
-Avoid pseudoephedrine in the first trimester or if you have hypertension.
+- Pseudoephedrine, the decongestant, may be helpful.
+Avoid it in the first trimester or if you have high blood pressure.

-These treatments are found commonly among over-the-counter cold and flu remedies.
+You can usually find these treatments among over-the-counter cold and flu remedies.
 Check labels carefully.

-- Use sugar or honey-based lozenges to relieve sore throats and cough.
+- Use sugar- or honey-based lozenges to relieve sore throats and coughs.

 - Get plenty of bed rest.

-- Drink ample fluids, such as water, juice, and caffeine-free tea.
+- Drink lots of fluids, like water, juice, and caffeine-free tea.

-- Put an air humidifier in your room to provide extra moisture, which can help reduce congestion.
+- Put an air humidifier in your room to provide extra moisture, which can help ease congestion.

-Get a flu shot to prevent the flu.
-Do not use FluMist, the nasal spray influenza vaccine.
-It is not recommended for pregnant women.
+Get a flu shot.
+Don’t use FluMist, the nasal spray influenza vaccine.
+It isn’t recommended for pregnant women.